 - Costume Porn: Won an Academy Award for costume design.
 Early 20th-century Russia is certainly portrayed handsomely.

-- Depraved Homosexual: Yusupov and the other princes that conspire to murder Rasputin are portrayed as this, with giggling, effiminate mannerisms.
+- Depraved Homosexual: Yusupov and the other princes that conspire to murder Rasputin are portrayed as this, with giggling, effeminate mannerisms.
 One of them dresses up as a woman and dances for the party the night Rasputin is murdered.

 - Dirty Coward: The Bolshevik who attacks Alexei.
 He waits for everyone to leave, then manhandles the boy to get his necklace.
-When Nagorny comes in and starts roughing him up, he hides behind the other Bolsheviks like the pathetic little worm he is.
+When Nagorny comes in and starts roughing him up, he hides behind the other Bolsheviks like the pathetic little worm that he is.